codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ---

 >**NOTE**
 This feature is currently in Beta.

 Explore the power of Products for Argo CD applications in Codefresh GitOps.

+Managing complex applications across multiple environments is a common challenge faced by developers and platform engineers.
+The diverse nature of applications and the variety of environments they deploy to can lead to fragmented management and deployment processes.

-Products introduce a new dimension to managing Argo CD applications, enabling you to group different yet interconnected applications for comprehensive management and deployment.
+In Codefresh GitOps, Products serve as a strategic layer that bridges this gap.
+Products group different yet interconnected applications based on their similarities and dependencies.

-The Products dashboard serves as a centralized location for viewing and managing complex applications within their deployment environments.
+By grouping applications, Products enhance Environments, allowing complete visibility for efficient management across Environments.